I wondered what it would be like to pick one each of all of my roses to compare their colour, size, texture and scent. I got a but carried away.

 I did spend a long time sniffing and comparing.
 I think I can now identify a tea-rose scent.
 I have noticed before that on the same plant there can be differences in scent strength and characteristics between blooms, at different times of day, and stage of maturity in the same bloom.

-Please skip past this list if you have zero interest in scent, but I just thought I would list the official scent descriptions of these roses, as given in my David Austin ‘English Roses’ book.
+I just thought I would list the official scent descriptions of these roses, as given in my David Austin ‘English Roses’ book.
 The roses are listed in alphabetical order.